Bike Stores that Sell the Specialized Turbo Levo 2021:

 How far can you go with the Specialized Turbo Levo?
 You should know already that it will depend on the mode selected (discussed further down our review).

-Here is where the chemistry comes handy to know.
+Here is where the chemistry comes in handy to know.

-Normally, a 13.4Ah battery can get around 100 km range.
+Typically, a 13.4Ah battery can get around the 100 km range.
 This, of course, depends on ideal conditions and riding style.

-The maximum distance the Levo battery will get is 50 km if using the Turbo mode.
+The Levo battery’s maximum distance is 50 km if using the Turbo mode.

 Reading the charge level display

-Compared to the other manufactures in the industry, one thing that Specialized standouts is about the user experience.
+Compared to the other manufacturers in the industry, one thing that Specialized standouts is the user experience.